Discount window: In the Eurozone

 In the Eurozone, the facility nearest to the discount window is called Standing Facilities.
 These are used to manage overnight liquidity.
 Qualifying counter-parties can use the ECB's Standing Facilities to increase the amount of cash they have available for overnight settlements using the Marginal Lending Facility.
-Conversely, excess funds can be deposited within the European Central Bank System (ECBS) using the Deposit Facility.
+Conversely, eligible counterparties can use the deposit facility to place funds overnight with a national central bank in the Eurosystem.

 Counter-parties must have collateral for the funds they receive from the Marginal Lending Facility and will be charged the overnight rate set by the ECBS.
 Excess capital can be deposited with the Deposit Facility and it will earn (or pay) interest at the rate offered by the ECBS.
 The rates for these two facilities signal the central bank system's outlook for commercial interest rates and set respectively ECB's upper and lower limit for interest rates in the overnight market.